mvizi12/My-Site/index.md

         <p class="skill-category-description">Game design is my main passion and what I've strived towards ever since I was a kid.
           My vision is to create games that foster friendship and community in order to make the world a better place.</p>
         <p class="skill-category-description">In order to achieve this vision, I've attended events with other like minded individuals to grow our game design skills
           as well as taken online courses.
-All the games I've made so far have been 2D, made with Unity, and programmed in C#, but I plan to venture into 3D in the future as well.</p>
+All the games I've made so far have been made with Unity and programmed in C#.</p>
       </div>
       <br>